nanostores/solid/README.md

 }
 ```

-For more information about async operations and server-side rendering, please visite [nanostores' docs](https://github.com/nanostores/nanostores).
+For more information about async operations and server-side rendering, please visit [nanostores' docs](https://github.com/nanostores/nanostores).